kongregate/asset-bundle-builder/README.md

 #### Differences From `AssetBundleManifest`

 Unity already provides the `AssetBundleManifest` asset to determine the hash and dependencies for each bundle, so why provide a separate system for providing that data at runtime?
-The primary reason for this is that `AssetBundleManifest` always contains the full set of asset bundles as contained in your Unity project when you build your bundles.
+The primary reason for this is that `AssetBundleManifest` always represents the full set of asset bundles as contained in your Unity project when you build your bundles.
 This means that you can't choose when individual bundles are deployed: If you push the latest bundle manifest, all of your asset bundles are now live.
 Using a less opaque data format like JSON allows you to maintain a separate list of live bundles and manually choose when to move each bundle into production.
 Keeping information for all platforms in one file, rather than having a separate file per platform, further eases this process.

 ### Compatibility with Addressables